How To Know What To Charge (So You Don’t End Up Resenting Your Clients or Hating Yourself)

 Let’s get to the point, yeah?
 MONEY.

-So what’s a gal to do?
+So what’s a coach to do?
 Gotta spend money to make money, but gotta make money to spend money.

 You have to start somewhere.